 Okay, so you’ve been hitting all the obvious tourist zones in the state, why should your California road trip veer off Highway 1?Well, five or so miles west of Lake Casitas, in an area between Santa Barbara and LA, lies a small town called Ojia.
 I had no idea how to pronounce this name.
 At first Steph and I played with something like ‘ow-gee-a’, then maybe ‘o-yee-a’, before finding out from an obliging lady in the coffee shop it is pronounced ‘Oh-hi’.
 Yeah.

-This small town is cool for its quaint appeal but one element makes this a must stop, it’s so good that it’s worth seeing even if your just within fifty miles or so.
-Call in for a road trip break, grab a delicious coffee and find this book store.
-Bart’s Books is an open roofed, courtyard filled with every book imaginable, books line the walls outside and in and you can get lost in the winding aisles.
+This small town is cool for its quaint appeal but one element makes this a must stop, it’s so good that it’s worth seeing even if you’re just within fifty miles or so.
+Call in for a road trip break, grab a delicious coffee and find this bookstore.
+Bart’s Books is an open-roofed, courtyard filled with every book imaginable, books line the walls outside and in and you can get lost in the winding aisles.
 Almost all of the books are in great condition and under $5.

 Visiting San Diego is shocking.
 It’s ridiculously laid back, with friendly people and beautiful white sandy beaches make you feel like you’re on a tropical paradise vacation, then you notice a bustling city behind you and realize people actually live here!